Kantar Group: Kantar TNS

 In 2008, Kantar TNS (Taylor Nelson Sofres) was acquired by WPP and included in Kantar.
 In February 2009, Kantar merged TNS and Research International.

-Kantar Consulting

-Kantar Consulting was formerly Kantar Vermeer, Kantar Added Value, Kantar Retail and Kantar Futures, and was a marketing and sales consultancy.

 Kantar Added Value

 In October 2004, three Kantar companies – Added Value, Icon Brand Navigation and Diagnostic Research – combined under the "Added Value" name.
 Kantar Added Value focused on brand marketing, consumer insight, innovation and communications optimisation.

 Kantar Futures

 Kantar Futures offered subscription services and consulting regarding future trends.
 Formerly known as The Futures Company, Kantar Futures was formed through the integration of The Henley Centre, HeadlightVision, Yankelovich and TRU.

 Kantar Vermeer

 In 2014, Millward Brown acquired EffectiveBrands Holding B.V., a marketing strategy consulting firm headquartered in Amsterdam.
 Millward Brown merged EffectiveBrands with Millward Brown Optimor, its strategy consulting unit, to form Millward Brown Vermeer.

-Kantar Retail

-Kantar Retail was headquartered in London and has over 400 employees and offices in 15 markets around the globe.

 Kantar Health

-Kantar Health (now Kantar's Health Division) provides data, analytics, and research to the life sciences industry.
+Kantar Health (now Kantar's Health Division) provides data, analytics, and market research to the life sciences industry.
 As of December 2020, Cerner announced that it will acquire Kantar Health, acquisition is expected to close in the first half of 2021.
-On 1 April, 2021 Cerner completed the acquisition of Kantar’s Health Division and has re-branded to Cerner Enviza.
+On 1 April 2021 Cerner completed the acquisition of Kantar's Health Division and has re-branded to Cerner Enviza.